edadma/ncurses/docs/index.md

 ### Naming

 In general, the names of almost all facade methods, variables and constants shall be exactly the same as their library counterparts.
 This guideline will make it easier to lookup documentation for a given library function or variable.
 And, vice versa, this will make it easy to know the name for a facade counterpart to a given library function or variable.
-There are a number of exceptions to this guideline arising from the "Value class method names" guideline.

-Because of how the GNU Ncurses library documentation is organized, the exceptions mentioned above won't cause a problem in finding relevant documentation.
+There are a number of exceptions to this guideline arising from the "Value class method names" guideline, however because of how the GNU Ncurses library documentation is organized, those exceptions won't cause a problem in finding relevant documentation.

 ### Methods that return a tuple